ProBlxst-Learning/neural-network-project/README.md

 ## File structure

-* model - the neural network models, both for initialization and results
+* model - the neural network models, where dense initializes the model and the three other trains on datasets
-  * `dense.py` - creates a class, NN, which initialises aas a sequential keras model with dense layers.
-Performs the training in the function name train.
-Includes functions for calculating bit capacity and visualize the training.

-The next three python files are related to each of the three dataset: MNIST, Fashion MNIST and CIFAR-10.
-Structured in three different files to decide which dataset to run.
-Each contains two functions, load and format the data, as well as main function.
-The neural net for each datasets uses initiaalization and functions from `dense.py` in the main method.
+  * `dense.py`
   * `mnist.py`
   * `fashion_mnist.py`
   * `cifar10.py`

-* utils - contains one way, the capacity requirement method
+* utils - contains the method for calculating capacity requirements
-   * `capacity_req.py` - runs through all three datasets and stores the results in a table.
-Prints a pretty output when run with main-function.
+   * `capacity_req.py`
+* img - stores images
+  * ... .png

 ## Running the files